MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-score-new-data.md

 ## Generate and save scores

-1. Update the data source that you set up earlier, sqlScoreDS, to add the required column information.
+1. Update the sqlScoreDS data source (created in [lesson two](deepdive-create-sql-server-data-objects-using-rxsqlserverdata.md)) to use column information created in the previous lesson.

     ```R
     sqlScoreDS <- RxSqlServerData(